 Linda Hogan is a Native American author and an internationally recognized public speaker and writer of poetry, fiction, and essays.
 Her novel Mean Spirit was a Pulitzer Prize finalist and she has received a Lifetime Achievement Award from the Native Writers Circle of the Americas.
 Hogan's main interests as both writer and scholar are environmental issues and indigenous spiritual traditions and culture.

 Colum McCann is an Irish-American fiction writer who won the 2009 National Book Award for his novel Let the Great World Spin and is the author of four other novels and two story collections.
-He is co-founder of Narrative4, an innovative educational program that uses story exchanges as a tool for social change.
+He is a cofounder of Narrative 4, an innovative educational program that uses story exchanges as a tool for social change.

 George Singleton is a Southern author who has written several collections of short stories and three novels.
 He graduated from Furman University in 1980 with a degree in Philosophy and holds an MFA degree from the University of North Carolina at Greensboro.
-He teaches fiction writing and editing at the South Carolina Governor's School for the Arts & Humanities in Greenville, SC.
+He is the John C. Cobb Professor of Humanities at Wofford College in Spartanburg, SC.
 In 2009 Singleton was a Guggenheim Fellow, and in 2011 he was awarded the Hillsdale Award for Fiction by The Fellowship of Southern Writers.

 Luis Alberto Urrea, Mexican-American author, 2005 Pulitzer Prize finalist for nonfiction, and member of the Latino Literature Hall of Fame, uses his dual-culture life experiences to explore greater themes of love, loss, and triumph.
 The critically acclaimed and best-selling author of 13 books, Urrea has won the Lannan Literary Award and the Pacific Rim Kiriyama Prize.

-Donna Glee Williams’ first novel, The Braided Path, will be published in March 2014.
+Donna Glee Williams’ debut novel, The Braided Path, was published in March 2014.
 The novel grew out of a 2007 short story that received Honorable Mention in Gardner Dozois’ anthology The Year’s Best Science Fiction.
 Her shorter works have appeared in a wide array of publications, including The New Orleans Review, The New Delta Review, The New Laurel Review, and The Bellingham Review.